nverba/pikaday-angular/README.md

 __pikaday-angular__ is a directive wraper that aims to make using __[Pikaday](https://github.com/dbushell/Pikaday)__ with __[AngularJS](https://angularjs.org/)__ as simple as possible.
 [Examples &#8594;](http://nverba.github.io/pikaday-angular/)

+## WARNING!
+This lib was made for a very old version of Angular.JS (v1.3.15) and, unfortunately, I no longer have time to maintain it.

 __How simple?__  -  Include the module as a dependency.

 ```HTML